This Home Blends Swedish Country With Cali-Cool, and Nails It

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Blending two aesthetics that are so distinctive in their own right is no easy feat—and so, it would seem that Ulrica Wihlborg had her work cut out for her when updating this Pacific Palisades home.
+Blending two aesthetics that are so distinctive in their own right is no easy feat—and so, it would seem that Swede Ulrica Wihlborg had her work cut out for her when updating her home in Los Angeles’s Pacific Palisades neighborhood.

-The Swedish-born People writer turned yoga instructor—take a peek at her seriously cool yoga studio in coastal Sweden—and her husband, entrepreneur Craig Forrest, bought the neglected 1964 ranch-style home to save it from being torn down.
-And while they fell in love with it the first time they stepped inside, the 2,400-square-foot home was in serious need of a little TLC.
+The writer turned yoga instructor—take a peek at her seriously cool yoga studio in coastal Sweden—and her husband, entrepreneur Craig Forrest, bought the neglected 1964 ranch to save it from being torn down.
+And while they fell in love with it the first time they stepped inside, the 2,400-square-foot house was in serious need of a little TLC.

 image

-I’m a huge fan of Kathryn M. Ireland because I love how whimsical and fun her homes are.
+I’m a huge fan of Kathryn M. Ireland; I love how whimsical and fun her homes are.
 They feel lived in!
 Her book Creating a Home was an inspiration to me and something I referenced.
-Another inspiration was the store Rooms and Gardens in Santa Monica, and I purchased a lot of accessories from them.
-I also find Pinterest to be a great tool; I created Pinterest boards for each room—not only to design each room individually, but to help create a cohesive feeling for the entire house.
+Another inspiration was the store Rooms & Gardens in Santa Monica; I purchased a lot of accessories from them.
+I also find Pinterest to be a great tool; I created boards for each room—not only to design each room individually, but to help create a cohesive feeling for the entire house.

 What did your wishlist look like?